aghavidel/ObsidianVaults/Network-and-Systems/DistributedSystems/pBFT.md

 > \end{align}
 > $$

-This means that for a given view, and sequence number, no two messages with the different digests can be prepared for commit at the same time.
+This means that for a given view, and sequence number, no two messages with different digests can be prepared for commit at the same time.
 This means that messages with different digests within the same view $v$, MUST be assigned different values of $n$, and this implies a total ordering on them as long as $n$ increases monotonically.

 >[!EXAMPLE] Proof Of Invariant 1
 >Assume the contrary, so there must exist some message with a different digest that is also prepared at the same time as $m$.
 Noting the definition for $\text{prepared}$ implies that: